 , which covers these dental surgery costs, you can focus on doing what’s best for your pet, without having to worry about the financial burden.

 Scale and polish is the ideal procedure to avoid periodontal disease, as it’s the only way to effectively remove tartar from the teeth.
 It’ll create a ‘clean slate’, which can then be maintained by everyday dental care.

-, descaling, polishing, and cleaning your pet’s teeth is covered, when treating dental disease.
+, descaling, polishing, and cleaning your pet’s teeth is covered, when performed by a vet to treat dental disease.

 Although not an invasive procedure, scale and polishes require your pet to have a general anaesthetic which adds expense.
 Costs vary depending on the size of the pet: